-We are developing our lead product candidate, tipifarnib, a farnesyl transferase inhibitor, in both solid tumors and blood cancers based on previously generated clinical data, preclinical data and our identification of potential molecular biomarkers.
-We in-licensed tipifarnib from Janssen Pharmaceutica NV, or Janssen, a foreign entity headquartered in Belgium and an affiliate of Johnson &
+We are developing our lead product candidate, tipifarnib, a farnesyl transferase inhibitor, in both solid tumors and blood cancers.
+We have designed our phase 2 program for tipifarnib based on previously generated clinical data, preclinical data and our identification of potential molecular biomarkers.
+We currently have four company sponsored Phase 2 clinical studies ongoing: the first in patients with locally advanced solid tumors that carry Harvey rat sarcoma viral oncogene homolog, or HRAS, mutations; the second in patients with peripheral T-cell lymphomas, or PTCL; the third in patients with lower risk myelodysplastic syndromes, or MDS; and the fourth in patients with chronic myelomonocytic leukemia, or CMML.
+Tipifarnib is also being evaluated in an investigator sponsored trial in patients with urothelial carcinoma tumors characterized by HRAS mutations.
+We in-licensed tipifarnib from Janssen Pharmaceutica NV, or Janssen, a foreign entity headquartered in Belgium and an affiliate of Johnson & Johnson, in December 2014, and have worldwide rights in all indications other than virology.

-Johnson, in December 2014.
-We initiated a Phase 2 clinical trial of tipifarnib in patients who have solid tumors with Harvey rat sarcoma viral oncogene homolog, or HRAS, mutations in May 2015, a Phase 2 clinical trial in patients with peripheral T cell lymphoma, or PTCL, in September 2015, and a Phase 2 clinical trial in patients with lower risk myelodysplastic syndromes, or MDS, in May 2016.
-Tipifarnib is also currently being evaluated in an investigator sponsored Phase 2 clinical trial in patients with advanced, previously treated urothelial carcinomas that carry HRAS mutations.

 Our pipeline also includes two preclinical programs.
-We are advancing KO-947, a small molecule inhibitor of extracellular-signal-regulated kinase, or ERK, as a potential treatment for patients with tumors that have mutations in or other dysregulation of the mitogen-activated protein kinase, signaling pathway, including pancreatic cancer, colorectal cancer, non-small cell lung cancer, head and neck cancer and melanoma.
-We anticipate submitting an investigational new drug application, or IND, for KO-947 to the Food and Drug Administration, or FDA, in the second quarter of 2016 and commencing a Phase 1 clinical trial in the second half of 2016.
+We are advancing KO-947, a small molecule inhibitor of extracellular-signal-regulated kinase, or ERK, as a potential treatment for patients with tumors that have mutations in, or other dysregulation of, the mitogen-activated protein kinase, signaling pathway, including pancreatic cancer, colorectal cancer, non-small cell lung cancer, head and neck cancer and melanoma.
+We anticipate submitting an investigational new drug application, or IND, for KO-947 to the Food and Drug Administration, or FDA, in the fourth quarter of 2016 and commencing a Phase 1 clinical trial in the first half of 2017.
 We are also developing orally available, small molecule inhibitors of the menin-mixed lineage leukemia, or menin-MLL, fusion protein interaction, which are currently in lead optimization as a potential treatment for patients with acute leukemias involving translocations or partial tandem duplications of the MLL gene.
-Our goal is to nominate a development candidate for our menin-MLL program in the second half of 2016.
+Our goal is to nominate a development candidate for our menin-MLL program in the fourth quarter of 2016.